elerch/universal-lambda-zig/README.md

 will be created and used.
 Currently this is an ArenaAllocator wrapped around an appropriate base allocator, so your handler does not require deallocation.

-Note that for `flexilib` builds, the main function is ignored and the handler is called directly.
-This is unique to flexilib.

 A fully working example of usage is at https://git.lerch.org/lobo/universal-lambda-example/.

 Usage - Building
 ----------------